SemanticMediaWiki/SemanticMediaWiki/src/Elastic/README.md

 ]
 </pre>

-ES comes with a precondition that any change to the `number_of_shards` requires to rebuild the entire index, so changes to that setting should be considered carefully.
+ES comes with a precondition that any change to the `number_of_shards` requires to rebuild the entire index, so changes to that setting should be made carefully and in advance.

-Read-heavy wikis might want to add (without the need re-index the data) replica shards at the time ES performance is in decline but those replicas should be put on an extra hardware.
+Read-heavy wikis might want to add (without the need re-index the data) replica shards at the time ES performance is in decline.
+As noted, [replica shards][es:replica-shards] should be put on an extra hardware.

+#### Index mappings

+By default `index_def` points to the index definition and the `data` index is assigned the `smw-data-standard.json` to define its settings and mappings that influence how ES analyzes and index documents including fields that are identified to contain text and string elements.
+Those text fields use the [standard analyzer][es:standard:analyzer] and should work for most applications.

+The index name will be composed of a prefix such as `smw-data` (or `smw-lookup`), the wikiID, and a version indicator (used by the rollover) so that a single ES cluster can host different indices from different Semantic MediaWiki instances without interfering with each other.

 #### Text, languages, and analyzers

-The `data` index uses the `smw-data-standard.json` to define settings and mappings that influence how ES analyzes and index documents including fields identified as text and strings.
-Those text fields use the [standard analyzer][es:standard:analyzer] and should work for most applications.

-Yet, for certain languages the `icu` (or any other language specific configuration) might provide better results therefore it possible to assign a different definition file that allows custom settings such as language [analyzer][es:lang:analyzer] to help increase the matching precision.
+For certain languages the `icu` analyzer (or any other language specific configuration) may provide better results therefore `index_def` provides a possibility to change the assignments and hereby allows custom settings such as different language [analyzer][es:lang:analyzer] to be used and increase the likelihood of better matching precision for text elements.

 `smw-data-icu.json` is provided as example on how to alter those settings.
-Please note that query results on text fields may differ compared to when one would use the standard analyzer and it should be evaluated what settings are the most favorable for a user environment.
+It should be noted that query results on text fields may differ compared to when one would use the standard analyzer and users are expected to evaluate whether those settings are more favorable or not to a query answering.

-For a non-latin language environments it is recommended to add the [analysis-icu plugin][es:icu:tokenizer] and select `smw-data-icu.json` as index definition (see also the [unicode normalization][es:unicode:normalization] guide) to provide better unicode normalization and [case folding][es:unicode:case:folding].
+Besides the different index mappings, it is recommended for a non-latin language environments to add the [analysis-icu plugin][es:icu:tokenizer] and select `smw-data-icu.json` as index definition (see also the [unicode normalization][es:unicode:normalization] guide) to make use of better unicode normalization and [case folding][es:unicode:case:folding].

-Please note that any change to the index or analyzer settings __requires__ to rebuild the entire index.
+Please note that any change to the index or its analyzer settings __requires__ to rebuild the entire index.

 ### Profile